-In order to ensure the safety of members of the University community, McKendree maintains a staff of public safety officers.
+To ensure the safety of members of the University community, McKendree maintains a staff of public safety officers.
 The Office of Public Safety is located at 535 North Monroe Street, and public safety officers patrol the campus twenty-four hours per day throughout the year.
-Public safety officers are responsible for maintaining a safe and orderly environment on the campus; assisting members of the University community as needed; responding to emergency situations including fire alarms, inclement weather alarms, and other incidents; and enforcing University policies and regulations.
+Public safety officers are responsible for maintaining a safe and orderly environment on the campus; assisting members of the University community as needed; responding to emergencies including fire alarms, inclement weather alarms, and other incidents; and enforcing University policies and regulations.

-Public Safety may be contacted by telephone at 618-537-6911 or 618-537-3500.
+Public Safety may be contacted by telephone at (618) 537-6911 or (618) 792-3500.
 When leaving a message for Public Safety, please be sure to include your name, your location, and a phone number at which you can be contacted.